meilisearch/demos/process/css-styleguide/README.md

 ### Button

-1. The Base class for styling the button is `.btn` that will set some basics stylings to button.
+1. The base class for styling a button is `.btn`.
+It will set some basic stylings to the button.
-2. Style Support : Change the color styling of the button by using classes like `.btn-dodger-blue`
+2. Style support: change the color styling of the button by using classes like `.btn-dodger-blue`

 ```sh
 <button class="btn btn-dodger-blue" type="button">Click Me</button>